20809228Environmental Economics

 Assessment Strategies

-through written responses on exams
+complete written responses on exams

 Criteria

-you identify the elements of a healthy ecosystem
+identify the elements of a healthy ecosystem

-you identify elements of environmental degradation
+identify elements of environmental degradation

 4. Compare the costs and benefits of various economic projects using a variety of quantitative methodologies.